zerjens/fc4-framework/guides/getting-started/2-modeling.md

 As you can see, we’ve added three [containers](../../reference/concepts.md#container) to the definition.
 A view of this system would now be slightly more interesting.

 But there are still no connections defined, so our view would yield a diagram showing a bunch of floating boxes with no lines connecting them.

-Let’s fix that.
+Let’s fix that:

 ```yaml
 system: